Skip to main content

 Scripted non-interactive use

-Useful for reviewed automation wrappers that run one task and exit, after authentication, permissions, current CLI flags, and repository boundaries have been verified.
+Use only for reviewed automation wrappers that run a narrow task and exit after authentication, permissions, current CLI flags, repository boundaries, and rollback behavior have been verified.

 Recommended VPS Requirements